Courses and accommodation

 All learning materials are supplied by the educational institution.
 However, you must provide your own supplies, such as pens, pencils, notebooks, binders, and paper.
 Having a French/English dictionary at your disposal for the length of your immersion stay is recommended.
 Your host institution will give you a list of supplies to bring with you.

 Each program offers its own activities and workshops.
 Some programs focus on themes, such as radio/communications, drama, outdoor activities, off-campus tours, and visits to major cultural landmarks.
-Your daily schedule will be intensive, with many structured activities on evenings and weekends, so prepare to be busy and totally immersed for your entire five-week stay.
+Your daily schedule will be intensive, with many structured activities on evenings and weekends, so prepare to be busy and totally immersed for your entire stay.
 An example of a typical schedule can be found here.

 Some institutions offer only home-stays, some offer student residences only, and some offer both.
 You can’t change accommodation during the session.
 There will be rules and guidelines to follow no matter which type of accommodation you are assigned; no matter where you are staying, respect for your peers, for your host family, and for property is expected from you at all times.
-Bursary recipients who fail to comply with the institution’s rules may be asked to leave the program.
+Participants who fail to comply with the institution’s rules may be asked to leave the program.

 Each participating Explore educational institution has a policy about using the target language.
 These CMEC-approved policies are provided to students in writing prior to the start of the course.
 Students who fail to comply with these rules may be asked to leave the program.